Cusper: Characteristics

-These cuspers experienced the lows after World War I but also the highs of the early Roaring Twenties, the Flappers, the Charleston and early silent films.
+The Greatest Generation/Silent Generation cuspers experienced the lows after World War I but also the highs of the early Roaring Twenties, the Flappers, the Charleston and early silent films.
 As these cuspers came of age, some of them become more visionary like the Greatest Generation or stoic like the Silents.

+Some researchers specifically identify the 1914–1925 range as the "Late Greatest and Early Silent Generation Cusp," sometimes called the G.I.
+Generation.
+Others consider 1915-1929 as a broader transitional group, while some sources simply place the cutoff between 1924-1928, making those born immediately around those years the "cuspers".